 Some tools provide you useful information about website visitors so that the sales team can target visitors who are more likely to convert.
 This marketing approach is called account-based marketing and it is considered as a key driver to increase revenue in B2B sales.
-Leadforensics is one of the vendors in the market, their tool enables businesses to gain insights about visitors.
-Some insights it offers are visitors’ company, lead scoring that shows which leads are more likely to convert, how often they’ve visited your site, what products they’ve viewed, and which CTAs they’ve clicked.
+Some insights these tools offer are visitors’ company, lead scoring that shows which leads are more likely to convert, how often they’ve visited your site, what products they’ve viewed, and which CTAs they’ve clicked.

 Information on all companies

-Information that can be used in targeting include technographics, firmographics, demographics, intent data.
+Information that can be used in targeting includes technographics, firmographics, demographics, and intent data.
 This data is used by the marketing teams to identify leads that are likely to convert.

 There are numerous vendors in this category as explained in our article on data providers.
 For example, WhatRuns is a vendor that provides technographics data so that SaaS and hardware companies can identify potential customers.